The Principle of Physical Instantiation

 - The Physical Cost: This new field has its own energy and complexity, which contributes to the overall cost budget.
 The system's drive for efficiency ensures the dynamics of this field are as simple and low-cost as possible while still doing its job.

-- The Emergent Law: The simplest, most efficient dynamics for this connection field are described by Gauge Theory (e.g., Maxwell's equations for electromagnetism).
+- The Emergent Law: On the gauge-coherence branch, the simplest efficient dynamics for this connection field are described by gauge theory, such as Maxwell-type equations for electromagnetism.
 It is the law of coherence under information-bandwidth constraints.

 3.4 General Relativity: The Physical Solution to the Background Contradiction